 Every once in a while, we buy raw fish for the inside.
 The only problem is that you can only use “sashimi grade” fish, which is some of the freshest and best quality raw fish you can find.
 It’s not only difficult (many places sell previously frozen fish, which cannot be consumed raw) but it’s also very costly, usually running over $25 a pound!

 You can always use cooked seafood, like steamed salmon, shrimp, or crab, which would be less expensive.
 Egg, tofu, or tempeh are good protein choices as well.

 Usually, we just make it with a bunch of fresh veggies.
-It’s so delicious, we honestly don’t even miss the raw fish.
+These homemade veggie sushi rolls are so delicious, we honestly don’t even miss the raw fish.
 We make a bunch of rolls and everyone gets to choose what they put in their own.

 We even learned some different ways to roll the sushi—There’s the traditional way, the inside out sushi (where the rice is on the outside) and the “dragon roll” technique, with sliced avocado decorating the top.
 Any way you roll them, they’re so delicious and kid-friendly too.
 My kids love when I make these.
 They think it’s a special treat and I’m happy that they’re getting in a bunch of fresh veggies…without complaining.
 That’s a win-win in my book!

 These homemade veggie sushi rolls are delicious, veggie-rich, and pretty inexpensive to make.
 They’re also super easy to put together and since they don’t contain raw fish, pack well for lunches too.
 If you give these a try, please let me know how you like them by commenting below or tagging me in your photo and hashtagging #wifemamafoodie on Instagram so I can see your creations!

 Also, if you like avocado in sushi, be sure to check out these Crunch Avocado Hand Rolls!